Learn how to Roast Chicken perfectly whether you are using a roasting pan, slow cooker, or any pan you have on hand. It’s so easy!

 It is essential to let your chicken rest for a few minutes once removed from the oven.
 Letting it rest allows the juices to redistribute themselves back into the meat, giving you the juiciest roasted chicken ever!

 How to carve a roasted chicken:

 - Once your chicken is cooked it’s time to carve it.
 You can either carve it at serving, or you can remove all the meat from the bones for later use.

 - If you look at the breast there is a line running down the center.
 Place a sharp knife just to one side of that line and press down firmly.
 You’ll hear ribs crack.
 Do the same on the other side as well and you’ll be able to remove the center bone.

 - At this point you’ll be able to fold open the chicken and see exactly where your knife needs to go to remove the breast meat in one swoop.
 Cool, huh?
 You’ll be able to remove all the chicken fairly quickly.

 - Now don’t throw away the bones quite yet.
 Either put them in the fridge or freezer and use them to make homemade chicken stock.
-All you need to know to make your own stock is found HERE.

 Watch the video below where Rachel will walk you through every step of this recipe.
 Sometimes it helps to have a visual, and we’ve always got you covered with our cooking show.
 You can find the complete collection of recipes on YouTube, Facebook Watch, or our Facebook Page, or right here on our website with their corresponding recipes.